jasonsturges/postgresql-dotnet-core/README.md

 ### Run Entity Framework Migrations

+Execute the migration using either Visual Studio Package Manager Console (from menu: Tools -> NuGet Package Manager -> Package Manager Console):

+    >> Update-Database

-Execute the following comment inside the project directory, **where the .csproj file is located**:
+Or, from the command line via DotNet CLI, execute the following command inside the project directory, **where the .csproj file is located**:

     $ dotnet ef database update